As your volunteers increase, review your policies, staff and communicationOriginally published: June 2017

 Before going live, the charity is testing the site among its volunteers to make sure they feed into the process and can let staff know if there's any other information that needs including.

-"It's about trying to find the best route to get information out to our volunteers," explains Cliff.
+"It's about trying to find the best route to get information out to our volunteers," says Rich.
 "I think you can always improve on that and hopefully the volunteer portal will make a difference."

 For more information on volunteering in your area, visit Contact the Elderly